Mario & Luigi: Brothership: Plot

 Becoming stranded on Conductor Island, they encounter the Great Conductor, Snoutlet's teacher, who reveals that he had been guiding the brothers in hopes that their strong bond could save Concordia.
 He also discloses that Zokket's true identity is Cozette, Connie's mentor, who had been brainwashed by an evil entity called Reclusa.
-The brothers learn that Reclusa desires a world of solitude, and has been residing in an egg, waiting to be reawakened with Glohm.
-After returning to Fortress Zokket, the brothers defeat both the Extension Corps (who flee the fortress upon defeat) and Zokket, freeing Cozette from her brainwashing.
-However, momentarily after Zokket's defeat, Reclusa hatches and drives the brothers and Cozette out of the fortress.
+The brothers learn that Reclusa desires a world of solitude, and has been residing in an egg in order to recharge, waiting to be reawakened with Glohm.
+After returning to Fortress Zokket, the brothers defeat both the Extension Corps (who flee the fortress upon defeat) and Zokket.
+However, momentarily after Zokket's defeat, Reclusa hatches and reverts Zokket back to Cozette, believing that she had served her purpose in his grand return.
+The brothers are then driven out of the fortress.
 Using his power, Reclusa soon creates a mirror opposite of the Uni-Tree called the Soli-Tree, and traps most of the population inside flowers simulating a virtual reality of their greatest desires as preparations to socially isolate Concordia.
-Whilst Cozette reconciles with Connie, Mario and Luigi work to acquire Bond Energy from companions they've encountered in their quest, including the now-reformed Extension Corps, in order to penetrate the Soli-Tree's defenses.
+Whilst Cozette - who is no longer brainwashed - reconciles with Connie, Mario and Luigi work to acquire Bond Energy from companions they've encountered in their quest, including the now-reformed Extension Corps, in order to penetrate the Soli-Tree's defenses.

-Upon reaching the Soli-Tree, Mario and Luigi escape being trapped in a virtual simulation, and receive aid from Bowser in defeating Reclusa's forces.
+Upon reaching the Soli-Tree, Mario and Luigi escape being trapped in a virtual simulation, and receive unintentional aid from Bowser in defeating Reclusa's forces.
 After chasing Reclusa back to the base of the Soli-Tree, Reclusa uses Glohm to fuse with the tree to overpower them.
-However, with guidance from Cozette, Connie helps the brothers by empowering Snoutlet with a special power that allows them to defeat Reclusa and free Concordia.
-Delighted their world can now be healed, the Great Conductor reconnects Concordia, before sending Mario, Luigi and the others back to the Mushroom Kingdom after bidding farewell with the Concordians.
-Mario and Luigi then celebrate their return to the Mushroom Kingdom, only for Bowser to launch a new plan of conquest.
-Meanwhile, a planted Uni-Tree sapling is seen growing in the distance.
+However, with guidance from Cozette, Connie helps the brothers by empowering them with the Bond Energy that allows them to defeat Reclusa and free Concordia.
+After Reclusa’s death and the Soli-Tree’s destruction, the Great Conductor waits for Mario and Luigi to say their goodbyes before he sends them back to the Mushroom Kingdom using the last of his power.
+Before they leave, Connie gives Mario a Uni-Tree sapling as a parting gift.
+Upon returning home, Mario and Luigi are relaxing before a Toad runs up to warn them about Bowser invading Peach’s castle.
+The two brothers spring into action once more while in the distance, the Uni-Tree sapling grows and Sprite Bulbs flutter around it.